The causes of tics go way beyond genetics.

 Remember: We Are Biologically Different!

-Wouldn’t it be great if all cases of TS were identical?
+Wouldn’t it be great if all cases of Tourette syndrome were identical?
 One prescription medication could be dispensed that would act in precisely the same manner for every person taking it.
 Yet we know this is far from the case.
-Finding a suitable drug to treat TS usually involves experimentation—trying one drug for a short time, adjusting dosage, then switching or adding different meds in an attempt to achieve tolerable side effects and long-lasting results.
-Why is there not a one-size-fits all medication for TS?
+Finding a suitable drug to treat Tourette syndrome usually involves experimentation—trying one drug for a short time, adjusting dosage, then switching or adding different meds in an attempt to achieve tolerable side effects and long-lasting results.
+Why is there not a one-size-fits all medication for Tourette syndrome?
 Because people are biologically different.

 Please remember this when you review the list we provide below.
 It’s been said that one person’s poison is another one’s medicine.
 With this in mind, don’t give up after exploring a few triggers that we report as being common.
 You may be dealing with a very different case, with a specific and unique set of triggers that aren’t even listed.
 Don’t limit your investigation based on what someone else has found.